KuldeepSJadon/contributions/reviewer_materials/reviewer_guide.md

   - Is there code duplication in the content that should be reduced?
   - Are the R packages used the best tools for the job or can you suggest others that may be more suitable?
+  - Are the packages used mostly available from CRAN?
+Some specialised packages may be installed from other sources, but preference should be given to CRAN.
   - Are all materials properly cited, this includes R packages?

 Please be respectful and kind to the authors in your reviews.
 Our